tracim/tracim/README.md

 You can add "-d" to build_full_frontend.sh to disable obfuscation and reduce build time.

+### Run Tracim for development

+    ./run_dev_backend.sh

+This script will launch the minimal services for a functional backend: pushpin + web application.
+The application will then be available on [http://localhost:7999](http://localhost:7999).

-### Install and run pushpin for UI updates
+### Run Tracim for production

-Tracim relies on [pushpin](https://pushpin.org/docs/about/) for UI updates, so you need to setup pushpin.

-#### For development purpose

-If you are in development environnement, the recommended way is to use docker, you should follow this documentation : [Live message setup for dev env](backend/doc/live_message_setup.md)

-#### For production usage
+Tracim is composed of multiples services, some are web wsgi applications and others are daemons (servers not web-related to do some task like sending email).

 You should install pushpin, see [their installation procedure](https://pushpin.org/docs/install/) for your OS.
 We recommend to use pushpin version 1.30 as this version has been extensively tested and is in use in our official docker image.

-and configure it to proxy tracim (by default tracim web run on port 6543):
+You then need to configure pushpin to proxy tracim (by default tracim web run on port 6543):

     echo "* localhost:6543" | sudo tee /etc/pushpin/routes